wulin97/wulin97.github.io/_pages/about.md

 <!-- - *2025.03*: &nbsp; made a new submission to IROS 2025, focus on efficient and safe reinforcement learning. -->
 <!-- - *2024.12*: &nbsp; made a new submission to ICME 2025, focus on leveraging LLM to understanding 3d. -->
 <!-- - *2024.10*: &nbsp;🎉🎉 met my supervisor Dr. Lan, and joined the [Artificial Intelligence and Robotics (AIR) Lab](https://air-lan.github.io/AIR-Lab/) at UoG! -->
-- *2024.07*: &nbsp;🎉🎉 honored to have received a 3.5-year scholarship, including ~ £30k tuition fee waiver and £20k stipend annually, awarded by the CoSE/EPSRC.
+- *2024.07*: &nbsp;🎉🎉 honored to have received a 3.5-year PhD scholarship, including ~ £30k tuition fee waiver and £20k stipend annually, awarded by the CoSE/EPSRC.

 # 📖 Education
 - *2024.10 - present*, [University of Glasgow (UoG)](https://www.gla.ac.uk/explore/awardsandrankings/), Elec & Elec Engineering, Ph.D student, Glasgow, United Kingdom.